ncredinburgh/JavaForSmallTeams/tests/600_understand_how_to_use_mocks_and_stubs.md

-## Understand how to use mocks and stubs
+## Understand How to Use Mocks and Stubs

 There are two sorts of code and they require two different sorts of test.

 **Worker code** does stuff.
-We can test worker code with **state based testing** - i.e asserting that expected values are returned from methods, or objects are left in expected states.
+We can test worker code with **state based testing** - i.e. asserting that expected values are returned from methods, or objects are left in expected states.

-State based testing is easily recognised as it will use assert statements.
+State based testing is easily recognized as it will use assert statements.

 **Manager code** does stuff by co-coordinating others.

-Manager code is harder to test than worker code because we need to make a choice - do we try to infer its behaviour from its outputs using state based testing, or do we use **interaction based testing**?
+Manager code is harder to test than worker code because we need to make a choice - do we try to infer its behavior from its outputs using state based testing, or do we use **interaction based testing**?

-In interaction based testing we check that objects talk to each other in the expected fashion.
+In interaction based testing, we check that objects talk to each other in the expected fashion.
 To do this we need to somehow eavesdrop on the conversation.
 This is achieved by using objects that impersonate real ones.

 Usually these are created using a mocking framework.

-### Mocking frameworks
+### Mocking Frameworks

 Although it is common to refer to all objects created by a mocking framework this is inaccurate.

 A more correct generic term for these objects is *test double*.

-These can be subdivided based on they behave.
+These can be subdivided based on they behave:

 * Dummy object - needs to be present to satisfy a type signature but is never actually used
 * Stub - must be present and may supply *indirect inputs*